Kashmir Gill

-Kashmir (Kash) Gill (ਕਸ਼ਮੀਰ ਗਿੱਲ) is the former mayor of Yuba City, California.
+Kashmir "Kash" Gill (ਕਸ਼ਮੀਰ ਗਿੱਲ) is the former mayor of Yuba City, California.
 Gill served two terms as mayor, from 2009 to 2010 and from 2013 to 2014.
 Gill also served on the City Council of Yuba City.
 Gill was the first Sikh to be elected mayor in the United States.

 Early life

-At three years old, Gill emigrated with his family from Lakhsina village in the Hoshiarpur district of Punjab, India, after his uncle Bains sponsored them.
+At three years old, Gill emigrated with his family from Lakhsina in the Hoshiarpur district of Punjab, India, after his uncle Bains sponsored them.
 Gill worked in his family's peach orchards and prune orchards until he was 13 years old.
 As an adult, Gill became the business manager of his family's farm.

 Gill graduated from Yuba City High School, Yuba Community College, and California State University, Chico, where he earned a bachelor's degree in agricultural business in 1987.
 Gill graduated from California Agricultural Leadership Program and the Graduate School of Banking, Boulder, Colorado, in 2006.